brave/tokenizer/doc/architecture.md

 we can take a given Docker image and turn it into an EIF.
 Crucially, we must build ia2 reproducibly, meaning that two subsequent and independent builds must result in a byte-by-byte identical image.
 Standard Docker cannot guarantee that.
-We use Google's [ko](https://github.com/google/ko) to accomplish that. ko takes as input a Go application and can reproducibly turn it into a Docker image, i.e. if Alice builds ia2, she ends up with the exact same image as Bob.
+We use Google's [kaniko](https://github.com/GoogleContainerTools/kaniko) to accomplish that.  kaniko takes as input a Dockerfile and can reproducibly turn it into a Docker image, i.e. if Alice builds ia2, she ends up with the exact same image as Bob.
-Importantly, ko can only build a single Go applications, which is why ia2 is entirely self-contained.

-Running `make eif` builds an EIF, terminates any already-running enclaves (if any), and finally starts the freshly-built EIF.
+Running `make eif` builds a Docker image, turns it into an EIF, terminates any already-running enclaves (if any), and finally starts the freshly-built EIF.

 Bootstrapping
 -------------